-Today the National Institute for Health and Care Excellence (NICE) published new advice warning that there is no safe or healthy way to get a tan from sunlight.
-The health watchdog’s latest guidance also states that an existing tan provides little protection against sun exposure.
-It recommends using at least factor 15 sun cream, with adults urged to use 6-8 teaspoons (35ml) per application.
+Today, the National Institute for Health and Care Excellence (NICE) published new sun care advice.
+Among its many recommendations, it stated that there is no safe or healthy way to get a tan from sunlight.
+The health watchdog’s latest guidance also states that an existing tan provides little sun protection.
+It recommends using at least an SPF15 sun cream, with adults urged to use 6-8 teaspoons (35ml) per application.

-The report has also found that, although we need to stay safe in the sun, many people lack Vitamin D so we do need exposure to sunlight, but it needs to be balanced against the risk of skin cancer.
+The report has also found that many British people lack vitamin D so we do need exposure to sunlight.
+However, it needs to be balanced against the risk of skin cancer.
 Vitamin D has several important functions including helping to regulate the amount of calcium and phosphate in the body.
 These nutrients are needed to keep bones and teeth healthy.
-A lack of vitamin D can lead to bone deformities such as rickets in children, and bone pain and tenderness in adults.
+A lack of vitamin D can lead to bone deformities such as rickets in children, and Osteoporosis in adults.

-I welcome the new guidelines, they offer clarity for sun worshippers ahead of the holiday seasons, but there are some other sun care myths that I want to dispel while we’re on the subject of sun safety…
+We welcome the new guidelines as they offer clarity for sun worshippers ahead of the holiday seasons.
+Nevertheless, there are other sun care myths that we want to dispel while we’re on the subject of sun safety…

-7. We can’t get sunburnt when it water – Water lures us into a false sense of security where sun care is concerned.
-As it cools us, and because we often immerse ourselves in it, we can’t feel the heat from the sun and we believe the sun isn’t reaching the parts of our body covered by the water, however this isn’t the case.
-Water actually reflects UV rays making us more exposed, we just can’t feel it.
-To be extra safe, wear t-shirts and shorts when in the water.
+Water lures us into a false sense of security where sun care is concerned.
+As it cools us, and because we often immerse ourselves in it, we can’t feel the heat from the sun.
+This makes us think that the sun isn’t reaching the parts of our body covered by the water.
+However, water actually reflects UV rays making us more exposed, we just can’t feel it.
+To be extra safe, we would recommend wearing t-shirts and shorts when in the water.